AyanAnsarii91/TextifyPDF/README.md

-📄 TextifyPDF – Convert PDF to Editable Text
+📄 TextifyPDF – Convert Between Text & PDF Seamlessly

-TextifyPDF is a lightweight, browser-based tool designed to extract text from PDF files effortlessly.
-Built using HTML, CSS, and JavaScript, it delivers fast and accurate PDF-to-text conversion without any backend — all handled on the client-side.
+TextifyPDF is a modern, browser-based tool for converting PDFs to editable text and creating PDFs from plain text, all without needing a server.
+Built with pure HTML, CSS, and JavaScript, it ensures fast, accurate, and private file handling — right in your browser.

 ---

 🚀 Features

-📥 Upload & Convert Instantly
+📥 Upload & Convert PDF to Text

-Just drag and drop your PDF and get clean, editable text in seconds.
+Drag & drop or upload your PDF file — instantly extract clean, editable text.

-⚡ No Backend or Installation
-100% client-side — works directly in your browser, no server required.

-🔐 Privacy-Focused
-Your files never leave your device.
+✍️ Create Text and Export as PDF

+Type or paste any text, hit convert, and download it as a professional-looking PDF.

+⬇️ Download Your Files

+Download the generated PDF directly to your device.

+🔐 100% Private & Secure

 All processing is done locally.

-🧠 Accurate Text Extraction
-Uses browser-based parsing to extract text with high precision.

-🎨 Clean, Minimal UI
-Simple and responsive interface for all screen sizes.
+Your files never leave your browser.

+🧠 No Backend Required

+Runs entirely on the frontend — lightweight, fast, and efficient.

+📱 Responsive UI

+Works smoothly on both desktop and mobile devices with a sleek, minimal design.

 ---

 🛠️ Tech Stack

-HTML5 – File input and layout structure
+HTML5 – UI and file input elements

-CSS3 – Styling and responsive design
+CSS3 – Responsive and elegant styling

-JavaScript (Vanilla) – PDF parsing and text extraction logic (typically using pdf.js)
+JavaScript (Vanilla) – PDF parsing, PDF generation, and download logic

+PDF.js – For reading PDF files

+jsPDF – For creating downloadable PDFs from text